SHIMA0111/Marquetry/marquetry_docs/documents/get_started_components/basic.rst

 This is very simple, sum all squared residual values of each record.
 Why is squared?
 Because the raw residual has mixed +/- value if just sum the value, the loss is incorrect by the loss value annihilation.
-So the sine of the residual is gotten together by squared.
+So the sign of the residual is ignored together by squared.

 The next one is for the Classification problem.